 As a landlord, you have a responsibility to maintain a safe, clean and habitable property that your tenant can live in.
 But this is not a one sided coin.
 Your tenant also has a role to play in keeping your property in tip-top-shape.

-It is important to be fully aware of the laws and regulations regarding maintenance in your state, but to get you started, we have a non-exhaustive list of the 4 top issues your tenants are responsible for and should fix.
+It is important to be fully aware of the laws and regulations regarding maintenance in your state, but to get you started, we have a non-exhaustive list of the 4 top issues your tenants are responsible for.

 Rubbish attracts pests; pests attract bacteria.
 Avoid this vicious cycle by making sure your tenants abide by their obligation to keep your property clean and sanitary.